samuelswank/2020-House-Election/README.md

 ### shiny Application

+- Rewrite various scripts with an *Object-Oriented paradigm*, simplifying code in many places.
 - Redoing maps.R script using the `leaflet` package.
 - Add *hover* functionality over [`leaflet`] map with relevant information, including candidate information, for each district.
-- Replicate project, retaining R back-end in JavaScript, allowing for more and improved reactive elements.
+- Replicate projected in JavaScript, maintaining back-end in R, or replicating it in Python.
+This would allow for more and improved reactive elements.

 ### RPubs Notebook

-- Perform in-state comparison of flipped districts to whole states for each flipped district.
+- Perform in-state comparison of flipped districts to whole states for each flipped district with each relevant variable.
-- Take districts which flipped in the previous election into account.
+- Take districts which flipped in the previous or recent elections into account.